AnnaGenina/pyGravSphere/README.md

 ### If your job didn't finish on time

 Don't worry!
-Just modify the submission script *Galaxy_1.sh*, replacing *restart = False* to *restart = True* and your run will continue where it left off!
+Just modify the submission script *Galaxy_1.sh*, replacing *standard* to *restart* and your run will start from where it left off!
 Neat, eh?

 ### If you want to run your chains for longer

-Repeat the step above, setting *restart = True* in the *Galaxy_1.sh* submission script.
+Replace *standard* in the *Galaxy_1.sh* submission script to *continue*.
+Change the the number of steps to whatever you like it to be.
+Do not change the number of walkers!

 ## Analysis